Varun-bhim/AutoJudge_ML_Model/README.md

 ## ⚠️ Known Limitations

+- Dataset imbalance can influence classification performance.
+The dataset on which I trained the model consisted mainly Hard problems.
+Hence it sometimes mispredicts problems into their correct category.
 - Predictions rely solely on textual problem descriptions and do not use submission statistics or user feedback.
-- Ambiguous problems may be misclassified, especially between **Medium** and **Hard** categories.
-- Dataset imbalance can influence classification performance.
 - Keyword-based handcrafted features may fail to capture implicit or nuanced difficulty.
 - Model performance may vary across different competitive programming platforms.